VNG-Realisatie/nlx/CONTRIBUTING.md

 When submitting the Merge Request, please accompany it with a description of the problem you are trying to address and the issue numbers that this Merge Request fixes/addresses.

+When working on a feature which requires specific knowledge of multiple disciplines (eg. both frontend & backend), make sure to complete your MR before asking for a review.
+By doing so, the reviewer can consider the complete solution and give more insightful feedback.

 ### 3. Improve

 All contributions have to be reviewed by someone.